Living-with-machines/station-to-station/bho/README.md

 ```
 ... where the outer key is the id of the entry (incremental, not provided by BHO).
 In the inner dictionary, `report_title` is the first and last entry in the section (see section title in https://www.british-history.ac.uk/topographical-dict/england/pp1-5), `place_name` is the name of the location in the entry, `description` is the text of the entry, the actual content (I haven't cleaned the xml tags in case we need them later), and `filepath` keeps the path of the file where the entry comes from.

-This is then cleaned, resultin in a csv file with 18631 rows and with the following columns:
+This is then cleaned, resulting in a csv file with 18631 rows and with the following columns:
 * **id:** incremental id (there is no ID in the original dataset)
 * **title:** title of the dictionary entry (it's not unique, therefore can't be used as ID)
 * **toponyms:** toponyms of the location in this dictionary entry, extracted from the entry itself.